Associate Professor of Aquatic Ecosystem Ecology at the University of Montana.

 Dr. Erik Cordes is a Professor and the Vice Chair of Biology at Temple University.
 He has worked on the ecology of deep-sea corals and hydrocarbon seeps for over 20 years.
 He studies these ecosystems at all levels of organization, from energy flow in ecosystems and patterns of community assembly, down to gene expression and microbial processes.
 Dr. Cordes worked on deep-sea corals for his Master’s thesis at Moss Landing Marine Labs, worked on cold-seep ecology for his Ph.D. at Penn State University, and studied the microbial communities within hydrothermal vent chimneys during his NSF Post-Doctoral Fellowship at Harvard.
 At Temple, his lab has continued to explore the deep Gulf of Mexico while working on the effects of the Deepwater Horizon oil spill on deep-sea coral communities and the effects of ocean acidification on the reef-forming deep-sea coral Lophelia pertusa.
 Ongoing investigations in the Cordes lab include the seeps and corals off the Pacific coast of Costa Rica, the deep-sea corals of the Phoenix Islands, and the various deepwater habitats of the Atlantic coast of the US.

 Dr. Guilherme Corte is a Professor (Assistant) at the Texas A&M University College of Marine Sciences and Maritime Studies, USA.
-Most of his research explores the ecology and conservation of coastal marine ecosystems, focusing primarily on the structure of marine communities, the functioning of coastal ecosystems, and the reproduction and population dynamics of marine species.
+His research explores the ecology and conservation of coastal marine ecosystems, focusing on the structure of marine benthic communities, the functioning of coastal ecosystems, and the reproduction and population dynamics of marine species.

-GIBI - Group for Integrated Biological Investigation, Centre for Advanced Biodiversity Studies (CEABio).
+Research Group for Integrated Biological Investigation (GIBI), Centre for Advanced Biodiversity Studies (CEABIO), Federal University of Pará (UFPA), Belém, Pará, Brasil.

-Researcher at the CIIMAR - Interdisciplinary Centre of Marine and Environmental Research, University of Porto, Portugal
+PhD Researcher at the Interdisciplinary Centre of Marine and Environmental Research (CIIMAR), Faculty of Sciences of the University of Porto (FCUP), Portugal.

 More information about Dr Costa's professional background can be found here: